-Economic, effective and efficient use of resources is subject to review through service reviews, the work of both Internal and External Audit and through independent external review.
+Economic, effective and efficient use of resources is subject to thorough service reviews conducted by both Internal and External Audit.
 Benchmarking and use of comparative techniques is used.
 The Council continues to benchmark on specific metrics through the Local Government Association (LGInform) with quarterly summary reports provided by the LGA.

-The Council's Complaints process was reviewed and revised in 2017 through business process reengineering.
+The Council's Complaints process was reviewed and revised in 2017.
 The review took into consideration internal and external customer response rates.
 The revised process now makes it easier for customers to submit a complaint online and track its progress due to the process being wholly electronic.
 Service areas have complaints 'champions' who monitor/maintain complaint information/data.
 Complaints data is regularly monitored by CMT via the performance dashboard.